ocean-data-factory-sweden/synthetic-underwater-data-augmentation/README.md

 ## Data Augmentation

 ### Frame Tracking Data Augmentation
-In order to address dataset limitations, we used a straightforward heuristic with a frame tracking algorithm [see code] (https://github.com/ocean-data-factory-sweden/kso-utils/blob/e6d80f410a8c2145ade6c362e4a7e0d585873ec9/kso_utils/yolo_utils.py) to label 10 adjacent frames (5 before and 5 after the current frame) in a video sequence.
+In order to address dataset limitations, we used a straightforward heuristic with a frame tracking algorithm [1] to label 10 adjacent frames (5 before and 5 after the current frame) in a video sequence.
 This technique increases the likelihood of capturing the entire object in at least one frame while minimizing potential duplication, making it particularly effective for footage captured by fast-moving cameras.

 ### Synthetic Data Augmentation
 Follow the steps below to reproduce the synthetic data augmentation experiment using StyleGAN2 and DiffAugment.
 #### Step 1: Set up the environment

-Clone the PyTorch implementation of StyleGAN2 with DiffAugment from the GitHub repository [1][2]:
+Clone the PyTorch implementation of StyleGAN2 with DiffAugment from the GitHub repository [2][3]:

 ```
 git clone https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2-pytorch